 This horseshoe-shaped reef famously provides a resting point for spinner dolphins.
 Placed under a management plan by the local NGO, HEPCA, the dolphins can choose whether to enter areas where snorkelers and divers are allowed or stay in the protected area.

 The reef also offers a variety of diving profiles; explore the canyons on the tip of the reef, dive the drop-off on the northeastern side of the reef, or follow the easy reef dive on the southern side where an impressive hard coral garden can be found.
-A whole array of marine life can be found here including nudibranchs, turtles, bannerfish, moray eels, triggerfish, barracudas and impressive schools of fusiliers.
+A whole array of marine life live here, including nudibranchs, turtles, bannerfish, moray eels, triggerfish, barracudas and impressive schools of fusiliers.

 Recommended PADI courses: Boat Diver, Drift Diver, Deep Diver, Peak Performance Buoyancy, Fish Identification